1. Home

 What is my car's Euro NCAP rating?

-To find out your car’s Euro NCAP safety rating, it’s best to head to the Euro NCAP website because the scores are constantly being updated as the testing regimes evolve and get tougher.
+To find out your car’s Euro NCAP safety rating, it’s best to head to the Euro NCAP website.
+The scores are updated as the testing regimes evolve and get tougher.

-On Euro NCAP’s homepage, you’ll find all the latest crash test scores, but cars are also organised into their respective classes and there is a ‘best in class’ listing for cars that top their respective segments.
+You’ll find all the latest test scores, but cars are also organised into their respective classes and there is a ‘best in class’ listing for cars that top their respective segments.

 Which cars have a five star Euro NCAP rating?